slittorin/home-assistant-setup/README.md

 - Limit the number of exposed ports/services on the Home Assistant.

-# Setup for - server 1
+# Setup for Server 1

 ## Preparation